mhadimedia/mhadimedia.github.io/content/posts/writing-for-audience/index.md

 I was shocked - usually I would share every single post I wrote with him and a few other friends.
 I just couldn't understand why he would write without sharing it with others - who was he even writing for?

-## I fell into a trap.
+## I fell into a trap
-Let's backtrack a bit.
-My name is M Hadi... yeah not that far back.
+Let's backtrack a bit. *"My name is M Hadi..."* yeah not that far back.
-"I grew up not even understanding what it meant to write..." that's good, let's continue from here.
+*"I grew up not even understanding what it meant to write..."* that's good, let's continue from here.

 When I actually started for the sake of writing, never was it truly for the sake of writing.
 It was for the sake of Linkedin.
 It was for the sake of my followers on Linkedin.
 It was for the sake of engagement, and I didn't even realize a problem with that.

-For a year, I wrote posts because I wanted to learn about the Linkedin algorithm, or because I wanted more engagment; it was never because *I wanted to write.*
+For a year, I wrote posts because I wanted to learn about the Linkedin algorithm, or because I wanted more engagment; it was never because **I wanted to write.**

 I was writing for an audience, and not writing for the sake of writing.